 DisneyPixar Cars: Fast as Lighting

-Created a variety of concept art for isometric buildings, props, and interactables, based on the Cars universe.
+As Junior Concept Artist, I created a variety of art for isometric buildings, props, and interactables, based on the Cars universe.
 Adherence to the series style was a major design consideration.

 I focused on creating new isometric buildings and props for various holiday events, considering what was most popular with the users and how to keep things within the Ice-Age IP.